filecoin-project/boost/README.md

 # Boost

 Boost is an initial experiment/prototype of markets v2 module for Filecoin.
 It aims to replace the `lotus-miner` markets service.
-For more information, see: https://docs.filecoin.io and search for `markets`.
+For more information, see: https://docs.filecoin.io/mine/lotus/split-markets-miners/

 ## Building